Nihal-m24/Monopoly-Calculator/README.md

 Purpose:

-The purpose of this app to allow users to play the electronic banking monoploy game when their phiscial unit fails to work or when they want to start a new game without restrating the first one.
+The purpose of this app is to allow users to play the electronic banking monopoly game when their physical unit fails to work or when they want to start a new game without restarting the first one.

 Functionality:

-Users can start multiple new games without compromising the history of the previos games.
-The app allows basic calculator functionilies (adding and subtracting from the balance) as well as keeping track of each users transactions and purpose of the transactions.
+Users can start multiple new games without compromising the history of the previous games.
+The app allows basic calculator functionalities (adding and subtracting from the balance) as well as keeping track of each user’s transactions and the purpose of the transactions.

 Looks: